Human Services Program Overview

 Jobs You Can Get With A Human Services Degree:

-Students with an Associate Degree in Human Services from Middlesex Community College may seek entry-level positions as social services assistants, working in residential facilities for youth or adults with mental illness or mental retardation, entry-level case management positions in psychiatric hospitals, retirement homes, assisted living or long term care facilites, or as mental health assistants in homeless shelters and agencies that deal with juvenile and criminal justice.
+Students with an Associate Degree in Human Services from Middlesex Community College may seek entry-level positions as social services assistants, working in residential facilities for youth or adults with mental illness or diverse abilities, entry-level case management positions in hospital in a community setting , retirement homes, assisted living or long term care facilites, or as mental health assistants in homeless shelters and agencies that deal with juvenile and criminal justice.

 These positions are often assisting someone who has a higher degree.
 It is possible to move up within an agency through experience and education.
 Some private non-profit agencies will provide tuition reimbursement and flexible hours in order for their employees to continue their education.